peter88213/PyWriter/docs/doctypes.md

 -   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
 -   The document contains chapter `[ChID:x]` and scene `[ScID:y]`
-    markers according to yWriter 5 standard. **Do not touch lines containing the markers** if you want to be able to reimport the document into yWriter.
+    markers according to yWriter 5 standard. **Do not touch lines containing the markers** if you want to be able to write the document back into yWriter.
 -   Chapters and scenes can neither be rearranged nor deleted.
--   Scenes can be split by inserting headings or a scene divider:
+-   You can split scenes by inserting headings or a scene divider:
     -  *Heading 1* --› New chapter title (beginning a new section).
     -  *Heading 2* --› New chapter title.
     -  `###` --› Scene divider.
 Optionally, you can append the scene title to the scene divider.